TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Threat Defense/New-B1SecurityPolicy.md

 # New-B1SecurityPolicy

 ## SYNOPSIS
-Creates a new Security Policy in BloxOne Threat Defense
+Creates a new Security Policy in Infoblox Threat Defense

 ## SYNTAX